Fennene/CreateYourFrisk-AsteriskMod/README.md

 ## Licenses

-Create your Frisk is released under the GNU General Public License 3.0.
+Create Your Frisk is released under the GNU General Public License 3.0.
 We are using MoonSharp as our Lua interpreter, written by Marco Mastropaolo.
 The binary is included in `/Assets/Plugins`.
 License details in `MOONSHARP_LICENSE`.